godaddy/asset-system/packages/provider/README.md

 If you use this module on React-Native, make sure you also install the `react-native-svg` dependency.

-**IMPORTANT** This module is written for React 16 but comes with basic support for React 15.
-It's highly recommended that you upgrade as soon as possible.
-In order to make React 15 work we **force** you to only use a single child element for the `<Provider />`.
-In addition to that, the React 15 specific changes of the `asset-parser` apply as well.

 ## Usage

 This library exposes the `Provider`, `Asset` components which are used for